 Why am I having difficulty doing regular, day-to-day tasks?

 I felt trapped.
-It’s one thing deciding not to leave the house for 2 weeks.
+It’s one thing deciding not to leave the house for two weeks.
 It’s another being told you can’t.
-Yes, I know that sounds backwards.
+Yes, I know that sounds backward.
 And it’s purely psychological.
 But it’s what made this so terrible.
-I felt tied down.
-Chained to my house.
-And on top of that, nobody had any idea what the future held.
-It was uncertain what the world would look like next week or next month.
-Everything pointed towards chaos on the horizon.
+I felt tied down, chained to my house.

 Yes, I did the unthinkable; I took a 4-day break in the middle of lockdown.

 Like Debdutta’s, it was short and sweet.
 We grabbed some clothes and went to a nearby hotel for a few days.
 Nothing fancy or special.
-We stayed somewhere else and did nothing, together.
+We stayed somewhere else and did nothing together.
 We were lucky a hotel was operating at all.
 Even if at limited capacity.
-But it was wonderful.
+But it was beautiful.
 We had some control back of our lives.
 Or at least the sensation of control.
 And that was enough to reset things in our heads.

 The break worked.
 I calmed down, processed my thoughts, and came out of it with a newfound determination.